Moore County License Hearing Guide

 After Criminal Case Concludes

-SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that you must obtain from your insurance company.
-It proves to the state that you have the minimum required liability insurance coverage.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility filed with the NCDMV by your insurance company.
+This indicates that you have the minimum required liability coverage.

-Classes/Programs That Must Be Completed: Depending on the severity of your DUI and the court's orders, you may be required to complete alcohol education programs, substance abuse treatment, or community service.
+• Classes/Programs That Must Be Completed: Depending on the outcome of your criminal case and the severity of your DUI, you may be required to complete an alcohol education program, such as the Substance Abuse Subtle Screening Inventory (SASSI) or a similar program.

 Moore County DMV Offices